Experience the UNESCO World Heritage »ShUM Sites Speyer, Worms and Mainz«.

 The storytelling App »ShUM-Sites« was created in cooperation between SchUM-Städte e.V. and the Interdisciplinary Centre for Digital Experience Design of the Departments of Tourism / Transportation and Computer Science of the University of Applied Sciences Worms (Info).

-The »ShUM sites of Speyer, Worms and Mainz« are applying for inscription on the UNESCO World Heritage List.
+The »ShUM sites of Speyer, Worms and Mainz« are inscribed as UNESCO World Heritage Sites since July 2021.

-We would like to express our sincere thanks to the "Gut. für die Region« Foundation of the Sparkasse Worms-Alzey-Ried (Stories Worms) and the Sparkasse Vorderpfalz (Story Speyer) for their generous support in implementing the project.
+We would like to express our sincere thanks to the "Gut. für die Region" foundation of the Sparkasse Worms-Alzey-Ried, the Sparkasse Vorderpfalz and the Sparkasse Mainz for their generous support in implementing the project.

-Our thanks also go to the Jewish Community of Mainz K.d.ö.R. as the owner of the monuments in Worms, as well as to the Verkehrsverein Speyer e.V., which manages the Judenhof in Speyer.
+Our thanks go to the Jewish Community of Mainz K.d.ö.R. as the owner of the monuments presented in Worms as well as to the Verkehrsverein Speyer e.V., which manages the Judenhof in Speyer.